LZYEIL/ECE252/README.md

-# ECE252
+# UW-Madison ECE252: Introduction to Computer Engineering
-- This repo includes the materials from ECE252 Fall 2024 at the University of Wisconsin-Madison
+- This repo includes the materials from ECE252 (Fall 2024) at the University of Wisconsin-Madison

 ### Lecture Videos Listing(Public)
 - https://ece252.engr.wisc.edu/